-One key way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
-Wilmington Trust, National Association's most recent annualized quarterly return on equity was 6.81 percent, below the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
+The most recent annualized quarterly return on equity for Wilmington Trust, National Association was 5.89 percent, below the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank reported net income of $30.3 million on total equity of $529.6 million.
 The bank experienced an annualized return on average assets, or ROA, of 0.74 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.